-At the British International School Ho Chi Minh City, we believe a great education is one that balances academic outcomes, character development and student wellbeing; that by establishing a partnership between parents, teachers and students to create the right conditions, our students develop into global citizens who take responsibility for their own wellbeing and that of others, with the skills and dispositions to truly flourish.
+At the British International School Ho Chi Minh City, we believe a great education is one that balances academic outcomes, character development and student wellbeing, both in the classroom and learning virtually.
+By establishing a strong partnership between parents, teachers and students, our students can develop skills and dispositions to take responsibility for their own wellbeing to truly flourish.

 Definition of wellbeing

 - Feeling good and functioning effectively

 - Having the skills to respond to challenges and setbacks

 - Having a positive sense of self, positive connection with others and with the wider world.

 These foundations of wellbeing are intrinsically valuable.
 By openly exploring and teaching wellbeing to our students, we’re able to develop our school’s culture and ethos to create an environment that ensures our students thrive academically, and beyond the classroom.

 Our Wellbeing Curriculum gives our students access to a full range of activities and resources designed to keep their minds and bodies healthy, particularly while studying from home in a virtual school environment.